Retire from work, but not from life.

 Cons: You have to get over the annuity puzzle to buy them, and if you have other estate desires, you’ll have to account for them with money other than what you use to buy the annuity.
 You permanently lock in purchasing power with the annuity that you buy.
 Other, unexpected expenses could leave you without sufficient assets to pay them if you’re not properly prepared.

-At some point, I believe this is the path that we’ll go down, but we’re too young to purchase annuities now.
+(January 2020 update) When we retired, this was the path that we went down; however, we’re too young to purchase annuities now.

 As you can see, there are many ways to skin the cat when it comes to achieving PIRE.
 Your path may be one or it may be a mix of these.